Architecture first. Pipes second.

 “Integrations look like plumbing until the day a vendor changes their API contract and three downstream systems go down at once.
 We design for that day before it shows up.”

-Salesforce ↔ everything else is the day job
+Salesforce ↔ everything else is most of what we do

 We own the Salesforce-to-rest-of-stack work most consultancies fumble.
 ERP, finance, product telemetry, support tools, identity, industry-specific stacks.
 Ten years of getting that boundary right.
 See Custom Solution Development for the wider platform work that often lives alongside.

-AWS, Azure, and GCP under the same pod.
-We pick the right tool for the workload, not the one your last vendor knew.
+The hyperscalers under the same team.
+We pick the right tool for the workload.
 No procurement gymnastics.
-Same engineers, multiple clouds.

 We run it in production

-We don't just design the architecture.
-We build it, ship it, and operate it.
-SLA-backed sustaining, observability baked in, on-call rotations for the pipelines that can't fail at 3am.
+We design the architecture, build it, ship it, and operate it.
+SLA-backed sustaining with defined response times, observability baked in.
 Architecture decisions hold up because we're the ones living with them.
+See it run in the Skeens Salesforce integration case study, where an owned integration replaced roughly $40K a year in middleware.

 Multi-cloud, by default.

 Salesforce is the application and agent layer.
-AWS, Azure, and GCP are the infrastructure underneath.
+The hyperscalers are the infrastructure underneath.
 We work across all of them.

-A multi-tenant application hyperscaler platform stack with Core, Data Cloud, Agentforce, MuleSoft, Tableau, Slack, Commerce, and the Industry Clouds.
+A multi-tenant application platform with Core, Data 360 (formerly Data Cloud), Agentforce, MuleSoft, Tableau, Slack, Commerce, and the Industry Clouds.
 The strategic layer: system of record, system of engagement, and system of intelligence.

 Lambda, Step Functions, S3, Redshift, Glue, EventBridge, and the full serverless data stack.